 Other carpools are initiated with the help of employers and NCTCOG, who can match commuters based on work hours and geographic location.

-When unscheduled overtime or an emergency arises, simply call the number on your card.
+All you need to do is call and ask for a GRH supervisor at either 817-534-5555 or 972-728-6767.
 The dispatcher will ask for your name, phone number and where you need to be picked up and dropped off.
 Request a wheelchair-accessible vehicle if needed.
-You pay the driver a $5.00 co-pay and we cover the balance.
+When your driver arrives, be ready to show the driver your Trinity Metro transit ticket to identify yourself as a participant.